Albertine Books: History

 The bookstore and reading room of Albertine Books were opened to the public in September 2014, with over 14,000 titles from 30 French-speaking countries.
 Albertine Books was conceived by Antonin Baudry, former French Cultural Counsellor, as a hub for Franco-American intellectual exchange and was named after Marcel Proust's character.

 The bookstore’s interior was designed by French designer Jacques Garcia, known for his work on the Chateau du Champ de Bataille in Normandy, France and The NoMad Hotel in New York City.
 “This is not intended as a retail place.
 It’s more like a grand private library, with nothing that you wouldn’t want to have at home,” said Baudry.

+The visual identity of Albertine was conceived and designed by Pentagram and its partner, Abbott Miller, and "invokes the connection between books, knowledge, and Enlightenment, with references to Parisian Art Deco."

 It is now New York’s only French bookshop and reading room, following the closing in 2009 of the Librairie de France, which had been a New York institution at Rockefeller Center for over 70 years.